Skip to main content

 Students from schools participating in the Visiting Student Learning Opportunities (VSLO) Program (only apply once, either by VSLO or paper, not both):

-Our AY 24-25 international visiting elective catalog is available in the VSLO system.
+Our VSLO will start accepting applications on March 10, 2025.
+Our AY 25-26 international visiting clinical elective catalog is available in the VSLO system.
 Please be aware that slot availability changes on a daily and weekly basis and cannot be guaranteed.
-You may only apply to two electives.
-If more elective requests are submitted, only your first and second choices will be reviewed.
-Dates for clinical electives must be in accordance with the UPSOM rotation schedule (period date information can be found on the application form).
+You may only apply to two clinical electives.
+If more clinical elective requests are submitted, only your first and second choices will be reviewed.
+Dates for clinical electives must be in accordance with the UPSOM rotation schedule (period date information can be found on the application form) and no special accommodations or exceptions will be made to change these dates.
 Pre-requisites are for UPSOM students and not for international visiting students.
-Once your elective rotation has been confirmed, please be advised that no change/date adjustments will be made.
-Students whose home institution participate in the program will be able to view our catalog for electives directly through the VSLO® Program for Institutions | AAMC
+Once your clinical elective rotation has been confirmed, please be advised that no change/date adjustments will be permitted.
+Students whose home institution participate in the program will be able to view our catalog for clinical electives directly through the VSLO® Program for Institutions | AAMC

 Students from schools not participating in the VSLO program (only apply once, either by VSLO or paper, not both):